rdeneau/book-typescript-object-creation/doc/class-basics.md

 }
 ```

-This can be simplified and enhanced :
+The previous code, basically translated from ES6, can be simplified and enhanced:

 - `done` can be initialized directly `done = false;`, the default value allowing to infere its `boolean` type.
 - `name` property can be declared within the constructor, via the `public` keyword, with its default value also giving its `string` type.
 It can be marked as `readonly`, so that `public` can be omitted because its the implicit visibility in TypeScript.